anhaidgroup/cloudlabeler/README.md

     <details><summary markdown='span'> Using your own Docker image?</summary>
     <br />

-    If you are using your own Docker image, you should use your own image name.
+    If you are using your own Docker image, use your own image name.
 For example, if your container name is John/apache_labeler and image name is cloud_labeler, type
     ```
     sudo docker stop cloud_labeler
     sudo docker rm cloud_labeler